- Home

 PET-CT scan

-This specialised test combines a positron emission tomography (PET) scan with a non-contrast CT scan (see opposite page) to produce a three-dimensional colour image.
+This specialised test combines a positron emission tomography (PET) scan with a non-contrast CT scan (see below) to produce a three-dimensional colour image.

 The CT scan (see below) is used to help work out the precise location of any areas of concern shown on the PET scan.